hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.14.0 =
 * Added Ultimate Addons for Elementor integration.
 * Added compatibility with ActivityPub plugin.
+* Added validation of IP addresses on the General page.
 * Fixed conflict with Contact Form 7 plugin reCaptcha integration.
 * Fixed fatal error with the wpDiscuz 7.6.30.